 - Set Document

-Here too the user will be given the option to create a new version of the existing document or delete the existing document:
+Choose either to create a new version of the existing document or delete the existing document:

 After making the selection, the Replace Document dialog box appears to allow you to select a document:

 Any element can be duplicated by using the Duplicate option:

 If a parent element (like a header) is duplicated, all its child elements will be duplicated as well.
 (Multiple unrelated elements cannot be duplicated at one time.
 Only one element can be selected at a time to be duplicated.)
 When a document is duplicated, a duplicate document will be added to the Set folder.
 Duplicate elements are given the same names as their original elements.

 Any document can be downloaded, individually or in bulk, either in View or Edit mode.
 If multiple documents are selected, a ZIP file with the selected documents will be downloaded.

 In View mode, hovering over a document’s name will reveal the download icon:

 Or click on the download icon to download one or more selected documents:

 In Edit mode, click on the ellipses (…) to reveal the “Download Document” action for an individual document: